• Skip to primary navigation

 A bowl of slow cooker apple crumble with custard.

 The tart Bramley apples are sliced thinly and topped with an easy flapjack-style crumble topping, made by pouring melted butter onto flour, oats, and sugar.
-There is no tedious rubbing in required, nor pre-cooking of the apples, which means it literally takes minutes to assemble.

 The apples cook slowly in the slow cooker basin and become gloriously jammy and tender, with the oat crumble topping cooking at the same time on top.
-To crisp up the topping, all you need to do is take the lid off for the last 45 minutes of cooking!
-It really is that easy.

 Jump to:

-• ✔️ Why you'll love this recipe!
+• ✔️ Why you'll love this slow cooker crumble!

 • 🛒 Ingredient notes